 High values may be an indicator of dehydration or chronic inflammation.
 Extremely low values may be associated with malnutrition or peripheral edema.

 Triglycerides comprise the largest portion of fat in the blood.
 In higher elevations it can be an indication of diabetes, acute alcoholism, liver disease or renal failure.
 Triglycerides may also be elevated in non-fasting samples.

-Glucose, not normally found in the urine, can suggest diabetes or other illnesses, as well as food ingestion.
+Glucose, not normally found in the urine, can suggest diabetes or other illnesses.

 Elevated values may indicate an infection or metabolic disease.
 Low values may indicate dehydration or diabetes.
 It may also indicate specimen adulteration.

 Leukocyte esterase is an enzyme found in white blood cells.
 When present it can be an indication of kidney or urinary tract infections.